meshcloud/meshcloud-docs/docs/meshstack.how-to.start-with-meshmarketplace.md

 - out-of-the-box billing capabilities
 - (optional) user assignment through the cloud foundation portal

-We suggest you to setup your Service Broker using meshcloud open-source project "Unipipe-Service-Broker".
-The Unipipe-Service-Broker will enable you fast and quick demo setup, quick iterative service development and a quick time-to-market.
+We suggest you to set up your Service Broker using meshcloud's open-source [UniPipe Service Broker](https://github.com/meshcloud/unipipe-service-broker).
+UniPipe will enable you a quick setup, development and time-to-market.
-The Unipipe-Service-Broker will reduce your own code development efforts as it provides the basic functionality required by the Open Service Broker API reference.
+UniPipe will reduce your own code development efforts as it provides the basic functionality required by the [Open Service Broker API](https://www.openservicebrokerapi.org/) reference.

 ## Requirements

-Service Owner need to implement their service according to the [Open Service Broker API](https://www.openservicebrokerapi.org/).
-The complete API design ist detailed in the [Open Service Broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).

-If you want to offer a service in the marketplace you need meet the following requirements:
+If you want to offer a service in the marketplace you have to meet the following requirements:

-- Your own meshCustomer in the meshPanel where you can add your Open Service Broker
+- You have your own meshCustomer in the meshPanel where you can add your Open Service Broker.
-- Your Open Service Broker implementation including a catalog definition
+- You have a running Service Broker that implements the [Open Service Broker API](https://www.openservicebrokerapi.org/).
+  - To learn more about the OSB API, read the complete the [API spec](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).

-## How to start using Unipipe-Service-Broker
+## How to start using UniPipe

-### Unipipe-Service-Broker Wiki
+### UniPipe Wiki

-The [Unipipe-Service-Broker Wiki](https://github.com/meshcloud/unipipe-service-broker/wiki) will provide you most infromation to start and setup your own service broker in a short time.
+The [UniPipe Wiki](https://github.com/meshcloud/unipipe-service-broker/wiki) will provide you most information to start and set up your own service broker in a short time.

-### How to deploy the Unipipe-Service-Broker
+### How to deploy UniPipe

-Follow the official Unipipe-Service-Broker documentation [How to deploy Unipipe-Service-Broker](https://github.com/meshcloud/unipipe-service-broker/wiki/How-To-Guides#-how-to-deploy-unipipe-service-broker)
+Once you implemented your service broker, you can deploy it.
+The UniPipe Wiki has a detailed description on [how to deploy UniPipe](https://github.com/meshcloud/unipipe-service-broker/wiki/How-To-Guides#-how-to-deploy-unipipe-service-broker)

-## How to setup your Service Broker in the meshMarketplace
+## How to set up your Service Broker in the meshMarketplace

 Service development in the meshMarketplace is documented in [meshcloud docs](./meshstack.meshmarketplace.development.md).

-- Login into the meshPanel.
+- Log in into the meshPanel.
 - Open the Customer Overview.
 - Select the tab Marketplace and the sub-tab Service Brokers.
 - Click on '+ Register'